-On this Christmas Day 2020, this is a hopeful Christmas Carol.
+This was written for Christmas Day 2020 but the words are still true.
 It is another hymn written by one of the Wesley brothers–Charles.

-Think of the words.
-Jesus came to be born to set His people free–from our fears and sins.
-Then, it talks about how He is born to deliver His people, bring in a new Kingdom where He alone would rule in our hearts.
+Think of the words of this beautiful hymn.
+Jesus was born to set His people free–from our fear and sin.
+Then, it talks about how He is born to deliver His people, to bring in a new Kingdom where He alone would rule in our hearts.
 It would only be through His merit that we would be able to stand before Him at His throne.
-What wonderful truths to think about!
+What wonderful truths to think about when so many around us want to think about Santa and jingle bells.

 Christ came to set up His Kingdom.
 It just didn’t look the way everyone expected it would look.

-Can you identify?
+Can you identify with their thinking?
 I can.
-I want to live my life the way I want to live it with GOD answering my prayers to make me more comfortable.
+I want to live my life the way I want to live it, with GOD answering my prayers to make me more comfortable.
 But that isn’t what He talks about when He talks about His Kingdom.
-It is one where we take up our cross and follow Him; Where we love others in the same way we love ourselves; Where we sacrifice for those in need; We care for the poor, sick, and needy; We speak up when we see injustice;
+It is one where we take up our cross and follow Him; Where we love others in the same way we love ourselves; Where we sacrifice for those in need; We care for the poor, sick, and needy; We speak up when we see injustice.
+Truthfully, do we really want to do that?

 In case we weren’t sure what that would look like, He lived it out when He was here on earth in ways that were often surprising.